osrlpaper/CAMSAT_Clustering/README.md

 In AAMSoftmax, this noisy sample generates a large wrong loss value, which impairs the model training.
 This partially explains the underperformance of AAMSoftmax compared to other variants when using pseudo-labels for training.

+## Key findings and contributions of our work

+Our work presents several considerable contributions:

+  &emsp; &emsp; (1) Our proposed CAMSAT is the first to leverage the regularization benefit of AUGMIX as a supervisory signal for unsupervised clustering by mixing augmentations at the predictions level %which, throughout our experiments, lead to better generalizability and robustness.

+  &emsp; &emsp; (2) Our paper constitutes the first large-scale comprehensive study of the application of various recent SOTA SSL objectives for clustering and their combination, where we show that multi-objective clustering provides a strong and beneficial regularization effect and often results in beneficial complementary information.

+  &emsp; &emsp; (3) By employing IMSAT information maximization framework, our CAMSAT approach is rigorously grounded in information theory.
+Thus, it effortlessly avoids degenerate solutions that other clustering methods are susceptible to, and has more capability to produce calibrated predictions.

+  &emsp; &emsp; (4) We present a comprehensive analysis of the correlation between clustering performance (pretraining) and downstream performance, which helps to shed the light on various aspects that govern SS training.

+  &emsp; &emsp; (5) We demonstrate a great drawback of classical non-deep models: Their generated PLs performances are highly correlated with euclidean distances at the input level, instead of higher abstract concepts and structural features.
+Thus, they are much less capable to discover more complex clusters than their DNN-based counterparts.

+  &emsp; &emsp; (6) We also show that contrastive objectives such as InfoNCE push for a higher number of clusters.

+  &emsp; &emsp; (7) Our suggested approach provides the SOTA performance in terms of both speaker clustering and SSSV compared to all existing SS approaches for SV.

+  &emsp; &emsp; (8) CAMSAT showed better robustness to the initial number of clusters and is better able to estimate the ground-truth number of clusters than all other systems.

+  &emsp; &emsp; (9) We used a set of 10 clustering metrics to thoroughly compare the performances of our algorithms.
+We found that these metrics are highly correlated with the downstream SV performance.

 [1] Fathan, A.; Alam, J.; and Kang, W. 2022.
 On the impact of the quality of pseudo-labels on the self-supervised speaker verification task.
 NeurIPS ENLSP Workshop 2022.

 [2] W. H. Kang, J. Alam, and A. Fathan. l-mix: a latent-level instance mixup regularization for robust self-supervised speaker representation learning.
 IEEE Journal of Selected Topics in Signal Processing, 2022.